- Who we are

 - What we do

-This Sunday we continue the series titled ‘Jesus is___’ as Jodie preaches on the topic ‘Jesus is… God’ from John chapter 1 verses 43 to 51.
+This Sunday we continue our series ‘The Heart of Truth’ as Jodie preaches on the topic ‘Reconciled for salvation’ from Romans chapter 5 verses 1 to 11.

-This week also sees the return of our popular weekly question and answer time, and Jodie will be answering these questions:
+During our services, we’ll have our weekly question and answer time, and Jodie will be answering these questions:

 Our youth group, Refuge, meets at 4pm in the Neighbourhood Centre, and then head over to join us for church.
 Kids’ Club and Andy’s Club meets at our 5pm evening service for their program, followed by a great dinner together for the whole family.